ueberdosis/hocuspocus/docs/server/hooks.md

 ### beforeHandleMessage

-The `beforeHandleMessage` hook is called when a message was received by the server, directly before handling / applying it.
+The `beforeHandleMessage` hooks are called when a message was received by the server, directly before handling / applying it.
 The hook can be used to reject a message (e.g. if the authentication token has expired), or even to check the update message and reject / accept it based on custom rules.
 If you throw an error in the hook, the connection will be closed.
 You can return a custom code / reason by